Getting started with embedding V8

 ninja -C out.gn/x64.release.sample v8_monolith

 5. Compile hello-world.cc, linking to the static library created in the build process.
-For example, on 64bit Linux using the GNU compiler:
+For example, on 64bit Linux using the GNU compiler and LLD linker:

 6. For more complex code, V8 fails without an ICU data file.
 Copy this file to where your binary is stored: